 From what I have gathered from others is that the Japanese tend to be more reserved and the Koreans a bit more emotional and expressive.
 But Korea and Japan are really not that different.

 It depends on you and what you value.
-But I'd say most of the time for money Korea will be better for most, but other than that Japan is better.
+But I'd say most of the time Korea will be better for money for most, but other than that Japan is better.
 I like Japan a lot better and most people I've met prefer Japan over Korea.
-Korea is a bit on the drab side for me.
-But if you are thinking of teaching English in Asia then Japan or Korea could be for you.
+Korea is a bit on the drab side for me, but some people like it.